 Also, if you choose to wear a helmet, the U.S. Department of Transportation (DOT) recommends you find one with a DOT symbol on the outside back of the helmet.
 You could also look for Snell and ANSI labels to ensure that the helmet meets the standards of private, non-profit organizations.

-Hopefully, riders will have the best technologies available to them soon, but until that happens, make sure to drive safely as safely as possible, are aware of other motorists and follow proper protocol after crashes.
+Hopefully, riders will have the best technologies available to them soon, but until that happens, make sure to drive as safely as possible, are aware of other motorists and follow proper protocol after crashes.